bonnie-bee/project-1-group-3/README.md

 __Branches/ Tasks Breakdown:__

+Design/Forms:  Wilson
-Design/Forms:  Wilson - responsible for implementing the design we have sketched out.
+* implementing the design we have sketched out

-Weather API : Bonnie - responsible for building AJAX requests and queries for the Weather API.
-Will also send out Slack message to group members when the repository is updated.
+Weather API : Bonnie
+* building AJAX requests and queries for the Weather API
+* send out Slack message to group members when the repository is updated

-Google Maps: Andrew - responsible for building AJAX requests and queries for the Google Maps API.
+Google Maps: Andrew
+* building AJAX requests and queries for the Google Maps API

+Comments/Reviews: Raquel
-Comments/Reviews: Raquel - responsible for creating comments sections/review sections; sections will require users to enter email in order to post reviews/comments.
+* creating comments sections/review sections
+    * sections will require users to enter email in order to post reviews/comments.

-API’s:
+__APIs:__
    * Weather API (the one from class)
    * Google Maps API